austral/austral/README.md

 function Main(root: Root_Capability): Root_Capability;
 ```

-Finally, the `--output` option is just the path to dump the compiled C++ to.
+Finally, the `--output` option is just the path to dump the compiled C to.

 There's also a command to typecheck a program without outputting anything.
+Only
-Only `--module` flags are accepted:
+`--module` flags are accepted:

 ```bash
 $ austral typecheck \